lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 In three table joins, you identify the join columns (or keys) from each of the table in the query.
 As with two-table joins, you can use either the more formal SQL     `JOIN ...
 ON....` syntax or the more concise `FROM t1, t2, t3 WHERE t1.key1 = t2.key1 AND t2.key2 = t3.key2` syntax.
 The most common join type is a SQL inner join, however you can use other SQL join types, i.e. outer joins... as needed.

-Q8: Write a SQL query to return the experiment names, genes & their expression levels in order, for genes that showed positive expression in every experiment recorded for it
+Q8: Write a SQL query to return the experiment names, gene names & their expression levels in order, for genes that showed positive expression in every experiment recorded for it
     - TABLES: `experiments, expression, genes`

     - SQL Query Pattern: